ClojureBridge/drawing/curriculum/create-something.md

 As she used `vector` for the x parameters, the `vector` would be a good data structure to have different `y` parameters as well.
 However, this should not be a simple vector since each snowflake will have two parameters, height and speed.
-Having these two, Clara can change the falling speed of each snowflake.
+Having these two, Clara could change the falling speed of each snowflake.

 Well, she was back to ClojureBridge curriculum and went to